Crazygaze/G4Devkit/README.md

 * Preemptive kernel
 * Multiple processes allowed, with several threads per process.
 * Message queues allowing the kernel to send messages to the processes/threads
-* The booting process initializes the kernel, and launches some predefined test processes
+* The booting process initializes the kernel, and launches some predefined test processes.
+The blue status bar indicates what process has focus, its cpu usage, and system wide cpu usage.
+The existing processes are:
 	* "idle" - Process that grabs any unused cpu cycles and halts the cpu until an IRQ happens.
 It allows calculating the cpu usage.
 	* "sysstats" - Shows miscellaneous system stats, and doubles up as an crude explorer, allowing changing between applications.
 This is also the application showing updating the status bar.
+It has a couple of keyboard shortcuts to test things
+		* **CTRL + SHIFT + S** : Give focus to the sysstats application and switch between what stats are displayed (cpu usage, memory, kernel memory, etc)
+		* **BACKSPACE** : If the sysstats has focus, it will return focus to the previous process
+		* **CTRL+SHIFT+N** : Switch the next application
+		* **CTRL+SHIFT+P** : Switch the previous application
 	* "testapp1...5" - Sample applications that don't do anything other than loop.
 * Both the OS and sample applications are linked in one single binary, but the kernel and application still have their own memory areas
 	* This still allows effective memory protection, as the kernel launches a couple of processes